How to Install ClamAV on Fedora

 These troubleshooting steps were verified on Fedora 40 and 41 with ClamAV 1.4.1.
 Generally, most solutions apply to all Fedora versions with SELinux enabled and systemd-managed services.

-If you encounter issues during installation or while using ClamAV, refer to the following troubleshooting steps that address common error messages with diagnostic commands and verified fixes.
+If you encounter issues during installation or while using ClamAV, refer to these troubleshooting steps that address common error messages with diagnostic commands and verified fixes.

 freshclam Fails with Connection Error